timsdesigns/Batch-automation---HTML-CSS-JS/README.md

 (with IIFE and dark mode to speed things up)

 ## HOWTO USE - Standard setup for **jsApp**:
->This repository automates creating a basic frontend web project structure using a batch script (jsApp.bat).
+>This version automates creating a basic frontend web project structure using a batch script (jsApp.bat).
 It generates a template and opens the main files in VS Code.
 ### 1. Make batch folder in C:\Users%AppData%\Code\User, and add the jsApp.bat there
 ### 2. Use New-Item cmdlet to create a symbolic link to the script in the elevated command prompt:
 ```